skiiipy69/AirBnB_clone_v2/README.md

-<center> <h1>HBNB - The Console</h1> </center>
+<center> <h1>AirBnB clone - MySQL</h1> </center>

-This repository contains the initial stage of a student project to build a clone of the AirBnB website.
-This stage implements a backend interface, or console, to manage program data.
-Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
-Using a system of JSON serialization/deserialization, storage is persistent between sessions.
+This repository contains the third stage of a student project to build a clone an early version of the AirBnB website.
+The first stage implemented a JSON based file storage system and a REPL console to manage these objects in storage.
+In the second project students built static HTML and CSS for the front end.
+This stage now implements a second data storage engine, this time in a MySQL database, and the ability to switch between both means of storage.
+A new challenge was introduced also introduced for this project: starting not with the student's completed work from the first two stages, but with that of a student of a prior cohort, to practice working with a pre-existing code base.

+Original code base for this project can be found at [https://github.com/justinmajetich/AirBnB_clone](https://github.com/justinmajetich/AirBnB_clone)

 ---